lupyuen/lupyuen.github.io/src/auto2.md

 TODO

-Finally we call the GitHub CLI to upload the Auto-Generated GitHub Release Notes appended with the Test Log...
+Finally we call the GitHub CLI to upload the Auto-Generated Release Notes appended with the Automated Test Log...

 ```bash
 ##  Upload the Test Log to the GitHub Release Notes